rukkyme/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printing hello user read me
+creating the last directory the shell sees read me